 Kristin Lems biography

-Equally at home before vast crowds or in small living rooms, Kristin Lems has shared the stage with two First Ladies, Maya Angelou, Captain Jacques Cousteau, Gloria Steinem, Helen Caldicott, and Alan Alda, and performed a full song on Nightline.
-Musicians include Pete Seeger, Tom Morello, Malvina Reynolds, Holly Near, Dan Fogelberg, Laura Love, Koko Taylor, Peter Paul and Mary, Michele Shocked, the BoDeans, Simon Townshend and many others.
+Equally at home before vast crowds or in small living rooms, Kristin Lems has shared the stage with two First Ladies, Maya Angelou, Captain Jacques Cousteau, Gloria Steinem, Helen Caldicott and Alan Alda.
+She's performed on stage with Pete Seeger, Tom Morello, Malvina Reynolds, Holly Near, Dan Fogelberg, Laura Love, Koko Taylor, Peter Paul and Mary, Michele Shocked, the BoDeans, Simon Townshend and others.
 New Yorker magazine called Kristin "a charmer in the most literal and least artificial sense of the word."
 Gloria Steinem named Kristin "a one woman argument against the notion that the women's movement doesn't have a sense of humor."
 The Illinois Times said, "Kristin not only has a beautiful voice, clear, crisp and forceful, but she is a very creative and thoughtful lyricist."
 And of Kristin's performances, The Evansville Courier said, "the performance was simple yet substantive, humorous, yet poignant, and always energetic and warm." [more reviews at the 'Press' tab]

-Kristin's songs have been recorded by Butch Hancock and Marcie LaCouture, Anne Feeney, Pilshaw and Sklamberg, Lucha, Margaret Roadknight, Katzberg and Snyder, Voices, The Los Angeles Women’s Community Chorus, and several choirs.
+Kristin's songs have been covered by Butch Hancock and Marcie LaCouture, Anne Feeney, Pilshaw and Sklamberg, Lucha, Margaret Roadknight, Katzberg and Snyder, Voices, The Los Angeles Women’s Community Chorus, and several choirs.
 Her songs are included in the Smithsonian/Folkways anthologies The Best of Broadside (2001) and the Social Power of Music (2019).
-Her 1979 song, How Nice! an early recorded song supporting marriage equality, was included in Marching for Freedom, a video of the 1993 March on Washington, and her songs are included in Radical Harmonies, about the women’s music movement, and The Equal Rights Amendment: Unfinished Business for the Constitution.
-She has been aired on Car Talk, Dr. Demento, and in folk syndications and documentaries.
-Her original song "The Heritage of Farming," was commissioned by the Illinois Farm Bureau as a video's theme song, and the video won a "Cindy" Award, which the producers credited to the song.
+Her 1979 song, How Nice! an early recorded song supporting marriage equality, was in Marching for Freedom, a video of the 1993 March on Washington, and her songs are included in Radical Harmonies, about the women’s music movement, and The Equal Rights Amendment: Unfinished Business for the Constitution.
+Her original song "The Heritage of Farming," was commissioned by the Illinois Farm Bureau as a theme song for a video which won a "Cindy" Award, which the producers credited to the song.
 Find her songs on ITunes, Spotify, Amazon, Pandora, or on YouTube, or on Hostbaby, which distributes her catalog.

-Kristin sings for conferences and music festivals, for tributes and rites of passage, at libraries, school assemblies, preschools, and in the classroom, as part of her work as an ESL teacher and teacher trainer.
-She is currently working on a theatre piece about the life of Jane Addams, who was a direct and dramatic part of her own family’s Chicago history.
-She enjoys taking part in a wide variety of musical activities, but most of all, Kristin enjoys singing for those striving to build a better world.
+Kristin sings at conferences and music festivals, for tributes and rites of passage, at libraries, senior centers, preschools, and in the classroom, as part of her work as an ESL teacher and teacher trainer.
+She has writen a musical play about the life of Jane Addams, who was a direct and dramatic part of her own family’s Chicago history.
+Kristin enjoys a wide variety of musical activities, but most of all, she enjoys singing for those working for a greener, fairer, and more peaceful world.